We have gone from splendid sophistication to squalor slums of Uganda

 – Was there even a blanket?

-– Is the house inhabitable; level of squalor, and does the roof leak etc.
+– Is the house inhabitable; the level of squalor, and does the roof leak etc.

 The missions 4WD vehicle drove us from house to house, and at times we left the vehicle and walked through bush and crop fields to find a home.

-I was appalled with some of the conditions we found.
+I was appalled at some of the conditions we found.

-On of our first homes I was to see inside revealed a young lady sleeping on a putrid grey old piece of foam, on the mud hut floor.
+One of the first homes I was to see inside revealed a young lady sleeping on a putrid grey old piece of foam, on the mud hut floor.
 This was her bed and I daresay it was shared amongst the family.